Benefits of technicians versus self-operated tablet audiometry

 The basic requirement for a hearing test requires otoscopic examination of the ears before the headphones go on - the bit where you look down the ears to check it is clear and confirm the health of the ear drum.
 This is needed by the British Standard which says that any occlusion (blockage) of the ear drum must be noted - if nobody physically looks down the ear then this part simply cannot be done.
 Without it then the rest of the audiometry is pretty much junk as the state of the ear canal and ear drum is unknown.

-As self-operated systems have no otoscopic examination all subsequent results are not compliant, while mobile hearing testing units can do this.
+As self-operated systems have no otoscopic examination all subsequent results are not compliant with either the British Standard or British Society of Audiology testing requirements.

 Who puts the audiometry headphones on for the hearing test?

 In a hearing test, as required by the British Standard, you never let the attendee put the headphones on themselves - you always put the hearing test headphones on for them.
 The British Standard specifically says the headphones shall be put in place by the person conducting the audiometric tests, not only to make sure they are correctly positioned but so hair is kept clear, glasses or large ear-rings removed, etc.